shraddhanemagoudar/college-meeting-management-system/README.md

+# collage-meeting-management-system
 collage meeting management system using php and MySQL